oarabiledev/oarabiledev/README.md

 I dont have a personal website, well i dont see

-a reoson to, nothing much to display.
+a reason to, nothing much to display.

 Im thinking of making a blog however im still focused